iancze/iancze.github.io/content/courses/astro589/syllabus.md

 Office hours by appointment.

-**If you are in any way feeling ill or suspect you might have been contact with an individual infected with COVID, *please* stay home and seek medical care.** We plan on posting all lecture notes, and we will work with you to provide you with the course materials you need.
+**If you are in any way feeling ill or suspect you might have been contact with an individual infected with COVID, *please* stay home and seek medical care if necessary.** We plan on posting all lecture notes, and we will work with you to provide you with the course materials you need.

 ## Course Calendar and Closure Policies